 Inspirational Life and Travel Journeys from a Woman Marine

-In a human interest story that travels we introduce Dr. Betty Moseley Brown, one of the first women of color to join the U.S. Marine Corps in the 1970s.
+In honor of our Veterans we are pleased to share a conversation with Dr. Betty Moseley Brown, one of the first women of color to join the U.S. Marine Corps in the 1970s.
 The U.S. Marine Corps is known as one of the most formidable military forces in the world, and its reputation is well-earned.
 So what would inspire a young Black woman in the 1970s to enlist in the Marine Corps and go through weeks of boot camp below the Mason Dixon line?

 Dr. Moseley Brown joins World Footprints to talk about her decision to enlist in the Marine Corps. and how her Army mother helped prepare her for military service and beyond.